-Research the company’s LinkedIn profile and/or website to see if your offer of service would support their goals and objectives.
+- Research the company’s LinkedIn profile and/or website to see if they would have the benefit of your product or your service

 3. Make it Quick and Easy to Unsubscribe/Opt-out

 If you are involved in sending cold email campaigns, you need to inform your prospects how to exercise their right to erasure.
-In other words, you need to advise people a straightforward way to opt-out.
+In other words, you need to advise people on a straightforward way to opt out.

-One way to automate this process is to include an unsubscribe link at the foot of your email.
-Alternatively you could add some text at the bottom of your email advising your prospect that if they are not interested and do not wish to hear from you again, then they can reply “no thank you” and their details will be removed from your list.
+One way to automate this process is to include an unsubscribe link at the footer of your email copy.
+Alternatively, you could add some text at the bottom of your email advising your prospect that if they are not interested and do not wish to hear from you again, then they can reply “no thank you” and their details will be removed from your list.